How Can I Improve My Hair and Nails?

 - Eliminate nutrient-depleting food and drinks.
 Trans-fats inhibit the absorption of fatty acids (which you are likely deficient in), so avoid anything labeled as hydrogenated oil.
 Also, food and drinks high in sugar leach minerals from your body.
 Calcium, magnesium, zinc, sulfur and many others are necessary for hair and nail health, and sugar depletes you of these nutrients.

 Solutions to Specific Nail and Hair Problems

 Certain problems with hair and nails can indicate issues that may require other recommendations.
 Read on to see if these pertain to you:

 Vertical ridges or “spoon” nails

 White spots on the nails

 Attractive Hair and Nails are a Sign of Health

 It's not just about vanity; the appearance of both hair and nails is a barometer of your internal health.
 No matter what issues you are experiencing, it's important to address nutrition first.
 Include quality protein, healthy fat, and vegetable and fruit carbohydrates at each meal and snack.
 Reduce processed and sugary food consumption because those foods contribute to nutritional deficiencies that lead to poor hair and nail health.
 It may be necessary to complement nutritious eating with supplements, depending on your individual needs.
 Taking these steps will not only give you strong nails and shiny hair, but will assure of you optimal overall health as well.

-For more information on the topic of hair and nails, listen to the February 11, 2012 episode of Dishing Up Nutrition with special guest Jim McAfee author of Your Body’s Sign Language.
+For more information on the topic of hair and nails, listen to the Dishing Up Nutrition episode with special guest Jim McAfee author of Your Body’s Sign Language.